kermitt2/article_dataset_builder/Readme.md

 > pip3 install -f requirements

-For instance to process a list of DOI:
+For instance to process a list of DOI (one DOI per line):

+> python3 harvest --dois test/dois.txt

+Similarly for a list of PMID or PMC ID:

+> python3 harvest --dois test/pmids.txt
-> python3 harvest --dois my_dois.txt
+> python3 harvest --dois test/pmcids.txt

 For instance for the [CORD-19 dataset](https://pages.semanticscholar.org/coronavirus-research), you can directly use the [source_metadata.csv](https://ai2-semanticscholar-cord-19.s3-us-west-2.amazonaws.com/2020-03-13/all_sources_metadata_2020-03-13.csv) file by running: